Bwiza-Pierra/KDA-PROBLEMS/README.md

 # KDA-problems
-this is my levelof undrstanding
+this is my level of undrstanding